 If you’re not a fan of seafood, swap out the baby shrimp for shredded chicken.

 Avocados are one of those superfoods that just about everyone loves.
 They’re creamy, delicious and packed with vitamins, healthy fats and the essential amino acids the body needs to run smoothly.
-In fact, we love them so much we’ve compiled our favorite Avocado and Rice recipes.
+In fact, we love them so much we’ve compiled a list of our favorite avocado and rice recipes.

 Paired here with our Minute® Ready to Serve Cilantro & Lime Jasmine Rice, this recipe will easily become a family favorite.
 In just 10 minutes, you can prepare a delicious and filling snack, appetizer or great lunch option.
 For a complete lunch, pair two avocado halves with a simple Caprese Rice Salad.